 Below you will find some selected works.

 This perhaps isn’t so much a portfolio as it is a testament to my love of game development.
-I’ve made efforts to put things in a general order of importance.
+I’ve made efforts to put things in a general order of importance with slight categorical sorting rather than chronological order.
 I hope you like it.

 I’m always up to something or other.
 I try to keep this updated but I’m always so focused on what I’m doing that I often forget to.
 Anyway, here’s what I’m working on.

-Somewhere along the way I found I had a knack for tools.
-I find them cathardic and strangely satisfying to work on, especially when it makes other people more productive.
+Somewhere along the way I found I had a knack for tools and game systems.
+I find them cathartic and strangely satisfying to work on, especially when it makes other people more productive.